“Mom, I’m bored,” a young girl complains.

 Give them books that appeal to their learning style.

-I wrote a series of blog-posts about the different learning styles: visual, auditory, and hands-on.
 Reading primarily appeals to visual learners, but it can be made interesting for the other learning styles as well.
 A how-to book would appeal to the hand-on learners while an audio-book (discussed more below) would appeal to the auditory learner.

 Have a fun trip to the library.